Frank Sawyer (writer): Career as Riverkeeper

 Despite the success of the trout fry stocking programme, the health of the River Avon continued to decline.
 The river bed became compacted and many parts of the river turned into muddy, stagnant bogs from the silt and mud running off the surrounding land and the untreated sewage and farm waste that ended up in the river.
 The river was rapidly becoming unsuitable for trout.
 Sawyer undertook a major project in the early 1950s known as "the great clean up".
 This involved dredging the worst-hit areas of the river to remove mud and silt, and return the bed to chalk and gravel.
 Old sluices and hatch gates that impounded or reduced flow were removed to speed up the flow and scour the beds clear of filth.
 Water meadow carrier streams were restored to provide a natural filter and a nursery for small fish and insects.
 Finally, silt catchment pits were dug in the worst areas to prevent the silt and run-off from reaching the main river.
-The great clean up had a huge and profound effect on the River Avon: the river returned to its former glory as one of the world's premier chalk streams.
+The work had a huge and profound effect on the River Avon: the river returned to its former glory as one of the world's premier chalk streams.
 There was no longer a requirement to stock trout as the natural regeneration was sufficient.
 There was an explosion in fly and other river life, and the fishing was described by all SDFFA members as the best in the history of the river.